Skip to main content

 • Adults with heart, lung and kidney problems

-• Seniors who follow a low-salt or low-sodium diet
+• People who follow a low-salt or low-sodium diet

 • People who have a circulatory disease or problems with circulation

-People who have a history of high blood pressure should monitor their blood pressure during heat waves.
-Also, drink plenty of fluids to stay hydrated, avoid midday heat, eat a healthy diet, apply sunscreen if outdoors and wear a hat.
-In most cases, when in doubt, stay home.
+People with a history of high blood pressure should monitor their blood pressure during heat waves.
+They also should drink plenty of fluids to stay hydrated, avoid the midday heat, eat a healthy diet, apply sunscreen if outdoors and wear a hat.
+In most cases, when in doubt, stay inside a cool environment in your home.

 Warning signs that your body isn't keeping up with the heat include: